Banksia burdettii: Distribution and habitat

+Ecology

-EcologyBanksia burdettii is very sensitive to bushfire, and plants are killed by even small fires, the old cones being highly combustible.
+Banksia burdettii is very sensitive to bushfire, and plants are killed by even small fires, the old cones being highly combustible.
 More cones are burnt and opened in hot fires.
 This species is strongly serotinous: seed is released only following a fire.
 Thus plants accumulate a large number of viable seen in an aerial seed bank in fire intervals, which is released all at once after a fire, ensuring population regeneration.
 The resulting plants take around four or five years to flower, shorter than many other banksia species.
 Optimal fire intervals generally fall between ten and twenty years, though it will reproduce outside this range.
 Spring fires are thought to be more beneficial for reproduction due to more reliable rainfall and hence germination afterwards.
 Burnt follicles open with water, so may remain intact after dry spells to open.

 The flowers are fed at (and pollinated by) a range of honeyeater species, including the white-cheeked honeyeater (Phylidonyris nigra), brown honeyeater (Lichmera indistincta), spiny-cheeked honeyeater (Acanthagenys rufogularis), red wattlebird (Anthochaera carunculata) and western wattlebird (A. lunulata).
 Carnaby's black cockatoos (Calyptorhynchus latirostris) eat seed from follicles, dropping old flower cones around the plant.

 The honey possum (Tarsipes rostratus) also visits the flowers.

 Weevils (Curculionidae) eat seeds, especially in older cones.